-The context within the creation story gives many clues that 'day' means longer than 24 hours.
+The context within the creation story itself gives many clues that 'day' means longer than 24 hours.
 For example:

-Another example is Genesis 3:6 in the creation story, referring to Eve: 'She also gave some to her husband, who was with her, and he ate it.
+Another clue is Genesis 3:6 in the creation story, referring to Eve: 'She also gave some to her husband, who was with her, and he ate it.
 Then the eyes of both of them were opened and they realized that they were naked ...'
-We know from the context that they were not blind and that the phrase 'eyes were opened' means that they received new mental and spiritual understanding.
+We know from the context that they were not blind and that the phrase 'eyes were opened' means that they received new spiritual understanding.

 Fortunately, today's Internet gives everyone instant access to a vast library of Bible documents without registration or cost.
-For depth of study, you can read the Bible from interlinear versions from Hebrew-to-English or Greek-to-English, and for breadth of study, you can read the Bible in parallel from dozens of English side-by-side versions.
+For depth of study, you can read the Bible from interlinear versions from Hebrew-to-English or Greek-to-English, and for the breadth of study, you can read the Bible in parallel from dozens of English side-by-side versions.

 This makes it possible for people today to read and understand the Bible themselves rather than just accept what others say about it.